 The EPA recommends that an "occupied dwelling questionnaire" be completed before conducting indoor air sampling.
 This questionnaire can aid in the identification of human activities and household chemicals that may contribute to the presence of chemicals in indoor air.
 This information can be critical for determining whether the source of an indoor air contaminant is coming from vapor intrusion from subsurface contamination or is associated with chemical use or storage within the house.
-A copy of EPA's occupied dwelling questionnaire from their 2002 draft vapor intrusion guidance is included as Appendix E of this document.
+A copy of EPA's occupied dwelling questionnaire from its 2002 draft vapor intrusion guidance is included as Appendix E of this document.
+Inspection and documentation of equipment, operations, and chemicals present in the building or structure at the time of sampling is needed for subsequent evaluation of the significance of sampling results and for possible attribution of the sources of indoor air contamination.